 Team members both in-office and remote look to each other to set the working tone in their company and solidify the cultural values of their businesses.
 However, workmates can sometimes feel inaccessible to remote employees, not only because they are very busy but because they are difficult to run into if you are not in the office.

 Encouraging staff to put on classes or small events that they can share using web conferencing software is an excellent way of reconnecting the whole team at various seniority levels, preventing team member isolation.
+For example:

 - TextNow, the free texting app service, hosts regular Zoom classes bases on the interests of each member of their team.
 These could include cooking classes, yoga demos and DJ evenings.